philgzl/dota-fantasy/README.md

 The fantasy scores are then obtained by simply sampling from the Gaussians based on the outcome of the game.
 The outcome for each fantasy statistic is scaled according to the card bonus specified in `teams.json`.

 For Bo3 and Bo5 series, only the top 2 and 3 games are counted respectively.
+If a team plays more than one series on the same day, only the highest scoring series is counted.

 ## Results